 For one, green tea wax is very high in polyphenols and antioxidants, which is evident by its beautiful dark green colour.
 It’s so pigmented that a tiny chunk colours a whole batch of this hand mask.

 As well, it contains a variety of esters, fatty acids, hydrocarbons and phospholipids that contribute to skin barrier health.

 While optional, green tea wax adds a bright avocado-green colour and antioxidant benefits to this hand mask.

 Skipping green tea wax won’t affect the efficacy of your DIY hand mask.
 If you don’t have green tea wax on hand or don’t want to buy another ingredient, you can also use matcha powder to add a hint of avocado green.

 Colouring your mask isn’t necessary, so you could also just skip this step altogether.

-However, if you do purchase green tea wax, I will have a plethora of ideas for how you can use it.
-I’ve been doing a lot experimenting lately, so you can expect quite a few green tea themed DIY skincare recipes to be coming soon.
+However, if you do purchase green tea wax, I have a plethora of other ideas for how you can use it.

 In healthy skin, the skin barrier helps maintain optimal moisture levels.
 But when the skin barrier is damaged, the skin is vulnerable to water loss through evaporation.